 Step 1 – Navigate to the “Sales Taxes” submenu item

-In Grenadine Event Management Software, select an Event and navigate to Tickets -> Sales Taxes
+In Grenadine Event Management Software, select an Event and navigate to Registration -> Sales Taxes

 Step 2 – Set up Sales taxes